Biden picks Samantha Power, former UN envoy, for US aid post

-WASHINGTON (AP) — President-elect Joe Biden has selected Samantha Power, the U.S. ambassador to the United Nations under President Barack Obama, to run the U.S. Agency for International Development.
-That’s the agency that oversees U.S. foreign humanitarian and development aid.
+WASHINGTON (AP) — President-elect Joe Biden announced Wednesday that he has picked Samantha Power, the U.S. ambassador to the United Nations under President Barack Obama, to run the agency overseeing American foreign humanitarian and development aid.

-Biden made the announcement Wednesday and said he was elevating the position to the National Security Council in the White House.
+If confirmed by the Senate, Power will head the U.S. Agency for International Development, which has an annual budget of about $20 billion.
+Biden also announced that he is elevating the position to the National Security Council within the White House, a signal that he will prioritize outreach to other nations.

+Biden has said that USAID will coordinate America’s work to lead a global response to combat the coronavirus and help the most vulnerable nations.

 He called Power “a world-renowned voice of conscience and moral clarity.”